 - Fretboard visualization – ability to visualize any scale or arpeggio all over the guitar fretboard.

 - Ear training – ability to hear music in your head and find the notes on your guitar.

 - Guitar phrasing – ability to play the notes of your licks and solos in the most expressive way possible.

 Note: mastering these skills occurs on 2 levels:

 Level 1: Mastering a topic or skill in isolation.

 Level 2: Applying the skills to music and integrating them together.

-Both levels of mastery need to be worked on simultaneously.
+Both levels of guitar playing mastery need to be worked on simultaneously.
 You can begin applying and integrating a skill long before it is fully mastered in isolation.

 Question: “But Tom Hess, isn’t creativity determined by one’s level of natural talent?”